 I was re-elected to the Madison City Council without opposition in the April 2013 election.

 I am honored to represent the 18th District on the Council.
-Challenges have been many, but so have satisfactions when I accomplish something, such as helping the Cherokee Park Neighborhood obtain a new and safer playground at the park on Cherokee Lake.
+Challenges have been many, but so have satisfactions when I accomplish something, such as working to gain approval of the UW Credit Union branch on Northport Drive.

 I am a former reporter and editor for The Capital Times who was first elected to the Council in April 2011, with 60 percent of the vote.

 I have focused on environmental issues, such as fighting to preserve a greenspace at 402 Troy Drive, where a 96,000-square-foot museum warehouse was proposed by the state Department of Administration.
-Faced with strong neighborhood and alder opposition to the site – which is next to Troy Gardens — the DOA has told Mayor Paul Soglin that they are focusing on another site.
+Faced with strong neighborhood and alder opposition to the site – which is next to Troy Gardens — the DOA is focusing on another site.

 I put environmental testing of Warner Park in the 2012 city budget.
 I also helped facilitate purchase of land at the corner of Wheeler Road and Comanche Way by the Natural Heritage Land Trust, so that site could be added to the Cherokee Marsh Conservation Park.
 That purchase prevents development next to a wetland.

-Alder Satya Rhodes-Conway and I worked together to bring Ride the Drive to the Northside, and to limit the hours of operation and noise during Rhythm & Booms.
+Alder Satya Rhodes-Conway and I worked together to bring Ride the Drive to the Northside.

 When a young man was murdered on Troy Drive near Vera Court in 2011, I worked with the Vera Court Neighborhood Center and local police to call neighborhood meetings and organize neighborhood walks to bring the community together to stand against crime.
 Police Chief Noble Wray agreed to add a neighborhood police officer to the area, and we obtained better lighting on the street where the shooting occurred.